 What Are Custom Orthotics?

-Custom orthotics are shoe inserts that are moulded especially for an individual’s feet.
+Custom orthotics are shoe inserts that are moulded clinically to force your foot into its most anatomically aligned position.

 The old way of producing orthotics was to take foot measurements and photographs which are then sent to an orthotics lab which will custom create the shoe inserts for your foot size and your well-being condition.
 This technique does not take into account the changes that the foot goes through when under a weight bearing condition.
 After the measurements are sent to the lab, you might need to attend a couple of days to two weeks to get your custom orthotic.
 Meanwhile, your doctor or chiropractor may counsel you to get a selected spread of off-the-shelf orthotic device to wear till your custom device arrives from the lab.
 Kinds of Orthotic Devices Custom shoe inserts come in a good array of shapes, construction, and material types.
 This is due to the fact that the orthotic device is especially designed for your fitness condition and the shape and size of your individual feet.
 These devices can be engineered to be weight-bearing, semi-weight-bearing, or non-weight-bearing, dependent on your requirements.
 The inserts can also just are composed of a heel cup, an arch support, or a full shoe insert.
 The materials these orthotic devices are made of include leather, viscoelastic materials, cork, carbon fiber, polypropylene, silicone, or plastics.